Dr. Paul Jaschke

 Amelia Hardjasa

-• Data Analyst at EnerNOC, Vancouver
+• Data Analyst at EnerNOC, Vancouver, Canada

 Tobie Patterson

-• Analyst, Public Health Initiatives at Fraser Health Authority,
+• Analyst, Public Health Initiatives at Fraser Health Authority, Canada

 Elizabeth Digby